Series: RV Electrical Upgrade

 - Next steps

-It's worth mentioning that we're not affiliated with any of the companies who provide the products we discuss in this series, so everything was selected on the basis of its merits from our research and purchased at the best price we could find.
+It's worth mentioning that everything was selected on the basis of its merits from our research and purchased at the best price we could find.

 Diana and I did this entire install ourselves - right from the design of the system, buying the parts and installing everything.
 We made loads of mistakes along the way, and we probably (OK, definitely!) took longer than a professional installer would have done.
 I've structured this blog series in an order that makes logical sense to guide you through, but it's not exactly the order we installed things in - for example, we did the truck modifications (oooh, spoiler!) before anything else because it was convenient to do.